stableagents/stableagents/stable_desktop_projects/Browser/README.md

-# Scientific Calculator
+# Browser

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+Lets create a browser that can open up youtube

 ## Framework
 Built with customtkinter